ckaiser258/MovieShelfFE/README.md

 * React Router

 ### Server Dependencies
-Refer to the backend repo at https://github.com/ckaiser258/MovieShelfBE for instructions to set up the backend server and PostgreSQL
+The app uses a Heroku server as it's backend and the frontend is hosted here: https://movieshelf.netlify.app, but if you'd like to run the server locally, refer to the backend repo at https://github.com/ckaiser258/MovieShelfBE for instructions to set up the server locally and PostgreSQL.
+(See note below the "Running" section in this README as well.)

 ### Installation: